 DHS Science and Technology Directorate (S&T)

 S&T conducts evidence-based research to better understand the evolving threat landscape and works closely with first responders to improve their safety and effectiveness.
 S&T works directly with the national first responder community to increase responder’s ability to address the challenging and evolving incidents they face when serving in our local communities.
 S&T works to quickly improve responder safety and effectiveness by utilizing the rapid prototyping of solutions, direct operational feedback, and rapid transition of solutions to the work force.
 S&T provides knowledge products on tactics & techniques and develops new equipment and technologies designed to improve responder protection, detection, mitigation, and awareness while responding to local emergencies.
-To accomplish this, S&T leverages federally funded universities and R&D centers, industry, national laboratories, and in-house subject matter experts in fields such as Countering Weapons of Mass Destruction and Cyber Security as well as emerging threats such as Counter Unmanned Aircraft Systems.
-Learn more about S&T.
+S&T provides knowledge products to enhance chemical awareness and personal protection, including less lethal (riot control) agents law enforcement may encounter.
+To accomplish this, S&T leverages Federally Funded Research and Development Centers, universities, industry, national laboratories, and in-house subject matter experts in fields such as Biological and Chemical Hazard and Threat Characterization, Countering Weapons of Mass Destruction, and Cybersecurity as well as emerging threats such as Counter Unmanned Aircraft Systems.

 S&T created the First Responder Resource Group (FRRG), made up of about 150 state, local, federal, and tribal first responders and subject-matter experts from across the country and internationally, and utilizes these experienced and knowledgeable responders to provide insight on issues they face, including response capability deficits they encounter, and to provide useful feedback on requirements for future solutions.
 This group provides S&T insight into the needs of our responders.
-The FRRG has championed several Law Enforcement (LE) based technologies that assist all responders such as the Law Enforcement ERAD Pre-Paid Card Reader for criminal investigations, render safe tactics, techniques, and procedures for bomb squad technicians, Tactical Awareness Kit for a common tactical platform, laser eye protection, and improved ballistic protection during large crowd events.
+The FRRG has championed several Law Enforcement (LE) based technologies that assist all responders such as the Law Enforcement ERAD Pre-Paid Card Reader for criminal investigations, render safe tactics, techniques, and procedures for Public Safety Bomb Technicians, Tactical Awareness Kit for a common tactical platform, laser eye protection, and improved ballistic protection during large crowd events.
 To contact the FRRG, email First.Responder@HQ.DHS.GOV.
-Learn more about First Responders Resource Group.

 Law Enforcement Related Science and Technology